achmaddoli/Motorcycle-Rental-Monitoring-System/README.md

 </p>

 ## 📌 Project Overview
 A professional-grade IoT ecosystem built to solve security vulnerabilities in the motorcycle rental industry.
 This project integrates a high-precision hardware module with a web-based dashboard, enabling fleet owners to track, monitor, and remotely control vehicles in real-time.

+## 📌 Project Context
+This project was developed as a Final Thesis (Independent Project) for my Computer Engineering degree at State Polytechnic of Sriwijaya.

 **This project was developed in collaboration with a local rental partner in Palembang and has been validated through scientific publication.**